Dashlane allows you to autofill your passwords and manage your data when browsing the web.

 The login experience on some websites separates the login and password fields onto two pages.

 The article here will show you how to log in to these sites using Dashlane's auto-login feature.

 Can Dashlane autofill Basic and Digest HTTP authentication pop-ups?

 Yes.
 Dashlane has the ability to log you into your accounts via HTTP Basic and Digest Authentication.
 Simply enter and save your credential into Dashlane and Dashlane's auto-login feature will log you in automatically.

 Please note that this feature works best with only one credential saved per website and that the login experience is invisible.
-Also note that this is currently only available in Chrome.
+Also note that this is currently only available in Chrome and on secured websites (https, not http).
 We thank you for your patience as we work to bring this feature to our extension in other browsers as well.

 Can I turn off my browser's built-in password manager?